Climate Change

 Heat island effect

-With warming global temperatures, heat islands occur in urban areas with fewer trees and more pavement than outlying areas.
+With warming global temperatures, the intensity of the heat island effect in urban areas is expected to increase in the future.
 Structures such as buildings and roads absorb and emit the sun’s heat more than natural landscapes.
 These pockets of heat have many negative, and sometimes dangerous, effects on humans and wildlife.
-Increasing warming from climate change is expected to make the heat island effect worse in the future.

 The hard truth: